chris-calo/catapult-sample/README.md

 # Catapult Sample

-Technical sample, requested by Hari Namduri
+Technical sample, requested by Hari Namduri.

+When run, features a full-fledges HTTP server and REST API.
+Allows for end-user to register, login, and view some relative, albeit extemely simplistic, video and health metrics.

 Features include: